 - Sustain student interest over time

 This is why the NGSS are now considered performance expectations and not merely standards.
-Students are no longer measured by their ability to recall a fact.
-Instead, they are expected to be able to perform the specific expectation of the standards within a new context, as a result of their classroom experience.
+Students will no longer be measured by their ability to recall a fact.
+Instead, they will be expected to perform the specific expectation of the standards in a new context as a result of their classroom instruction.

 While classrooms have been teaching writing practices and the writing process for decades, the concept of teaching science and engineering practices is new to most classrooms.
-These practices are core skills specific to the discipline and applicable at every grade level that act as tools for executing NGSS scientific and engineering processes.
+These practices are core skills specific to the discipline, applicable at every grade level, that act as tools for executing the scientific and engineering processes.
 STEM practices are the skills required to develop scientific knowledge and engineered technologies.

 There are eight general science and engineering practices within NGSS: